 With this one we sort of figured, you know, if things become a little bit too complicated or unclear, it really doesn’t matter.
 I mean, the plot is kind of not the…and again, this is similar to Chandler.
 The plot is sort of secondary to the other things that are sort of going on in the piece.
 I think that if people get a little confused it’s not necessarily going to get in the way of them enjoying the movie. ~Joel Coen on The Big Lebowski

+The Big Lebowski Screenplay: The History

 The Coens wrote The Big Lebowski around the same time as Barton Fink.
 They based the character of The Dude on two people.
 One was Jeff Dowd, a film producer and political activist who helped the brothers finance Blood Simple.
 During the last sixties and early seventies, Jeff was a member of a radical anti-Vietnam war movement called the Seattle Seven, also known as the Seattle Liberation Front.
 He served three months in prison after a trial for inciting a riot at the Federal Courthouse in downtown Seattle.
 During the trial, members of the Seattle Seven disrupted the proceedings, eventually walking out and refusing to re-enter the courtroom.
-The judge declared a mistrial and the defendants were charged and sentenced for contempt of court.
+The judge declared a mistrial and the defendants were charged and sentenced, following a ruling of contempt of court.
 Many believed they would not have been sent to prison had they not provoked the judge with catcalls during the proceedings.
 Fucking fascists.

 The Dude was also based on a Vietnam War veteran named Pete Exline (now a USC faculty member and script consultant).
 One of Exline’s stories provided inspiration for one of the film’s most memorable scenes.
 According to Exline…